CIG v DEFY MEDIA

 Anyway, when all is said and done, it all boils down to this:

 “CIG basically used backer funds given to them to build these games, to strong arm and silence a media site that published a series of unflattering articles about the Star Citizen project.
-Particularly, a news site that published an article which was nominated for, and later won, a Society Of Professional Journalists award.”
+Particularly, a multiple awards winning gaming news site that published an article which was nominated for, and later won, a Society Of Professional Journalists award for that very same 2015 article.“

 Let that sink in.